ABOUT TAPICHALACA RESERVE

 OTHER IMPORTANT ASPECTS

-The Tapichalaca reserve is the first created by the Jocotoco Foundation, thanks to the finding of the Grallaria Antpitta Jocotoco.
-This bird was discovered by the ornithologist Robert Ridgely, in the year of 1997, in his honor it was named "Grallaria ridgelyi."
+The Tapichalaca reserve is the first created by the Jocotoco Foundation, thanks to the discovery of one of the rarest birds in the world, the Jocotoco Antpitta.
+This bird was discovered by the ornithologist Dr. Robert Ridgely, in 1997, in his honor this species is named "Grallaria ridgelyi."